aredotna/arena-php/README.md

 ## Channel

-Channels are containers for blocks (and sometimes other channels) with permissions meta information.
+Channels are organizational structures for blocks (and sometimes other channels) with permissions and other meta information.
 Channels retrieved with this library all come in the form of objects, and their attributes accessible in the form of $this->attribute, (e.g. $channel->title).

 ### Retrieving a channel: